Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/im/index.rst

 .. py:class:: FluxObserver(par, k_o1, k_o2)

-   Reduced-order flux observer operating in estimated rotor flux coordinates.
+   Reduced-order flux observer.

    This class implements a reduced-order flux observer for induction machines.
 The observer structure is similar to [#Hin2010]_.
-The observer operates in estimated rotor flux coordinates.
+The observer operates in synchronous coordinates rotating at `w_c` (but not locked to any particular vector).
+The main- flux saturation can be taken into account by providing the saturation model via `InductionMachinePars`.

    :param par: Machine model parameters.
-   :type par: InductionMachineInvGammaPars
+   :type par: InductionMachineInvGammaPars | InductionMachinePars
-   :param k_o1: Observer gains as functions of the rotor angular speed.
+   :param k_o1: Observer gains as functions of the electrical angular speed of the rotor.
    :type k_o1: Callable[[float], complex]
-   :param k_o2: Observer gains as functions of the rotor angular speed.
+   :param k_o2: Observer gains as functions of the electrical angular speed of the rotor.
    :type k_o2: Callable[[float], complex]

    .. rubric:: Notes